Do You Have a Money Disorder?

 Financial Enabling: Giving money to others whether you can afford it or not; giving when it is not in the other's long-term best interest; having trouble or finding it impossible to say no to requests for money; and/or even sacrificing one's own financial wellbeing for the sake of others.
 A common example is when parents support adult children who should be able to support themselves.
 Financial Enabling becomes increasingly common among family members in a down economy, when there is sense of guilt about less fortunate relatives.

 The basics of financial health aren't complicated, and we are all capable of mastering them, no matter who we are, or our level of wealth.
-When we identify our financial flashpoint experiences, challenge our distorted money beliefs, and practice healthy financial behaviors (e.g. maintain reasonable and low debt, have an active savings plan, as well as following a spending plan), we don't just become materially richer-we become emotionally wealthier as well.
+When we identify our financial flashpoint experiences, challenge our distorted money beliefs, and practice healthy financial behaviors (e.g. maintain reasonable and low debt, have an active savings plan, and follow a spending plan), we don't just become materially richer—we become emotionally wealthier as well.

 Check out Dr. Klontz's YouTube video on Money Disorders.